NFL Rumors: Carolina Panthers Expected To Trade Cam Newton This Offseason

 While there is still a chance that the Panthers could keep Newton on the relatively cheap $18.6 million he is owed next year, the Panthers are most likely looking to spark a rebuild around the younger and cheaper quarterback Kyle Allen.

-Rapoport noted that the Panthers could get a decent return for Newton, noting that other teams have scored mid- to high-round picks for quaterbacks with lesser abilities and resumes than Newton possesses.
+Rapoport noted that the Panthers could get a decent return for Newton, writing that other teams have scored mid- to high-round picks for quaterbacks with lesser abilities and resumes than Newton possesses.

 “The Chiefs traded Alex Smith two years ago for a third-rounder and starting cornerback Kendall Fuller.
 The Broncos traded for Joe Flacco in exchange for a fourth-rounder,” the report noted.
 “A few years back, the Bills traded Tyrod Taylor to the Browns for the first pick of the third round.”

-Rapoport added that the Eagles received a first- and fourth-round pick for Sam Bradford in a deal with a desperate Minnesota Vikings team, but noted that the Panthers were not likely to score such a significant haul.
+Rapoport added that the Eagles received a first- and fourth-round pick for Sam Bradford in a deal with a desperate Minnesota Vikings team but noted that the Panthers were not likely to score such a significant haul.

 There have already been plenty of rumors about potential landing spots for Cam Newton.
 The Chicago Bears have been pegged as one of the most likely suitors, as the team is expected to make a decision on whether to stick with the struggling Mitch Trubisky at quarterback or take a swing for a more established one like Newton.